-With the rise in cloud applications and interconnected platforms, API testing became absolutely critical.
-The majority of services we use daily rely on multiple interconnected APIS, and if one of them does not work properly, then the entire service can be compromised.
-Fortunately, there are several API testing tools on the market that can help us ensure everything goes as smoothly as possible.
-This article features the six best API testing tools, but first, we will explain what an API is and the benefits of API testing.
+API testing became absolutely critical with the rise in cloud applications and interconnected platforms.
+The majority of services we use daily rely on multiple interconnected APIS.
+If one of them does not work properly, the entire service can be compromised.
+Fortunately, several API testing tools on the market can help us ensure everything goes as smoothly as possible.
+This article features the six best API testing tools.
+Still, first, we will explain what an API is and the benefits of API testing.

 Table of contents